You want smart political talk without the meltdowns?

 They are ridiculously biased.

-And then you've got uh PolitiaFact and Factcheck.org.
+And then you've got PolitiFact and factcheck.org.

-They both used to be pretty good, but in the last year, they have slanted and distorted things uh and just lied through their teeth about a million things.
+They both used to be pretty good, but in the last year, they have slanted and distorted things and just lied through their teeth about a million things.

-I could I could run down examples.
+I could run down examples.

 Here's another thing.